Upgrade Guide

 Remove First-Party Apiato Packages

-Delete all Apiato first-party packages in app/Containers/Vendor
+Delete all Apiato first-party packages in app/Containers/Vendor to avoid dependency conflicts.

-These packages will be reinstalled after running composer update
+These packages will be reinstalled after running composer update.

 Consolidate Dependencies

-If the following dependencies are defined in the Ship or any Container composer.json
+If the following dependencies are defined in the Ship or any Container composer.json file,

-move them to your application’s root composer.json
+move them to your application’s root composer.json file:

 Update Dependency Versions

-Update the following dependencies in your composer.json
+Update the following dependencies in your composer.json files:

 require